Photograph by Heulwen Hudson

 To consolidate my practice I undertook an M.A. in Graphic Arts at the University of the West of England.
 My final project was to develop Mary Wollstonecraft’s 1787 unfinished story ‘The Cave of Fancy’ into a new, 300+ page photo-text novel.
 I have returned to UWE several times over the past few years as an associate lecturer.

-My involvement in commercial photography and my past experience in digital media still contributes to my art practice, and although I have no desire to ride BMX or skate at any serious level these days, it still resonates in my approach to work.
+My involvement in commercial photography and my past experience in digital media still contributes to my current practice, and although I have no desire to ride BMX or skate at any serious level these days, it still resonates in my approach to work.

-James Hudson, July 2024
+James Hudson, March 2025

 Publications